minetest/minetest/doc/lua_api.md

 Although it is discouraged, a mod can overwrite a media file of any mod that it depends on by supplying a file with an equal name.

-Of the model file formats, only a subset is supported:
+Only a subset of model file format features is supported:

 Simple textured meshes (with multiple textures), optionally with normals.
 The .x and .b3d formats additionally support skeletal animation.